The Brass Teapot: Reception

 The Brass Teapot garnered negative reviews from critics.
-It holds a 31% approval rating on Rotten Tomatoes, based on 32 reviews, with an average rating of 4.7/10.
+It holds a 29% approval rating on Rotten Tomatoes, based on 31 reviews, with an average rating of 4.7/10.
 The Film.com review said: "Despite the sometimes patchy moments The Brass Teapot by and large squeaks by as an enjoyable entertainment."
 The Playlist commented that: "With the help of a talented cast, The Brass Teapot is able to coast on charm."

-Hitflix writes: "It is apparent that Ramaa Mosley has a voice, and that The Brass Teapot is a focused, controlled piece of storytelling that displays real control".
+HitFix writes: "It is apparent that Ramaa Mosley has a voice, and that The Brass Teapot is a focused, controlled piece of storytelling that displays real control".
 The Wall Street Journal said: "Alice and John are good company — especially Alice, thanks to Ms. Temple's buoyant humor and lovely poignancy.
 The problem comes when the couple gets greedy, the gods grow angry and the tone turns dark.
 It doesn't stay dark, but getting back to the brightness is a painful process."

 Nicolas Rapold of The New York Times criticized the film, saying that while the two lead characters were interesting, the "movie's best bits lose out to the requisite moral turnaround".
 Rob Hunter of Film School Rejects commented that the darker points of the film's story line were "ill fitting" in contrast with the predominantly "comically light and slapsticky" tone of the overall movie.
 In contrast, Peter Debruge of Variety gave a more positive review for the film, saying that Mosely "makes her low-budget enterprise look as slick as most midrange studio comedies, demonstrating herself a director with both imagination and technical ingenuity."

+Musical Adaptation

+In 2019, the dramatic stage rights for the film were optioned by Brass Teapot Development LLC / producer Erik Kaiko, who had seen the film years prior.
+Mosley and Macy wrote a first draft of the script adaptation, and the first draft of the score was completed by Cardigan in 2021.

+Following an informal 2021 Zoom reading and a writing retreat in 2022, major structural changes were implemented, and further improvements were made.
+The piece was named a semi-finalist for the Eugene O%27Neill Theater Center’s 2023 National Music Theater Conference, as well as the American Music Theatre Project at Northwestern University.
+The third complete draft was accepted into the 2024 Chicago Musical Theatre Festival, produced by Kokandy Productions at Steppenwolf Theatre Company, and NAMT’s 36th Annual Festival of New Musicals in 2024.

+A developmental production was staged by Los Angeles theatre company Firefly Theatre Group in May 2025.